biometry/APES/Contribute/readme.md

 </a>
 ```

-# Developers
+# Developers / Admins

+Shifting changes from md to the page is easy, just merge the main branch in the gh-pages branch.

-If you want to change css and other elements of github pages, you need to install a local Jekyll version, you can't really debug problems by commiting to GitHub and see how things change.
+If you want to change css and other elements in the gh-pages branch, you need to install a local Jekyll version, you can't really debug problems by commiting to GitHub and see how things change.
 See https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll for a tutorial on installing Jekyll